vocdoni/developer-portal/docs/sdk/integration-details/census-types/on-chain/on-chain.md

 :::

 This census type is supported by our [Census3](https://github.com/vocdoni/census3) service which serves as a bridge between Ethereum and clients, collecting token-holder data and generating census trees.

 ## Tutorial

+You can check out a full working example of this tutorial [here](https://github.com/vocdoni/vocdoni-sdk/tree/examples/token-based/examples/token-based)

 The on-chain census requires some extra setup, as censuses depend on indexing token balances from a public blockchain.
 Luckily the SDK provides a client to the Census3 service which keeps track of token balances and translates blockchain data to a straightforward census of voters.
 This tutorial explains how to set up your environment and use the [VocdoniCensus3Client](/sdk/reference/classes/vocdonicensus3client).